FrancisVega/komp/README.md

 }
 ```

-With this content in .komp file the komp command will search for this structure:
+With this content in .komprc file the komp command will search for this structure:

 ```
 comp-templates (komp will create this folder)